ivansuteja96/go-onnxruntime/README.md

 # go-onnxruntime
-Unofficial Go binding for Onnxruntime C++ API.
+Unofficial C binding for Onnxruntime in Golang.
 This is used to perform onnx model inference in Go.

 ## Installation